eToro vs IG | Which Broker Is Best for UK Investors in 2026?

 eToro and IG both provide strong offerings, but in different ways. eToro attracts beginners with commission-free stocks and crypto access, while IG delivers professional-grade access to over 17,000 instruments.
 Fees differ: eToro relies on spreads, whereas IG charges tighter spreads plus some commissions.

 The key difference is eToro’s accessibility versus IG’s depth. eToro keeps things simple with stocks, ETFs, and crypto, while IG’s massive product list appeals to advanced traders.
-Fee structures vary, making IG more cost-effective for high-volume activity and eToro cheaper for casual users.
+IG also offers tax-free spread betting — something eToro doesn’t provide.
+Fee structures vary, making IG more cost-effective for high-volume day trading and eToro cheaper for casual users.

 | Category | eToro | IG |